jeffhowarth/eeprimer/lessons/RGB_composites.md

 //
 /* In this lesson, we explore additive color as a method to visualize three different bands in a single composite layer.
 We then compare different kinds of composites for satellite bands that measure visible and non-visible portions of the electromagnetic spectrum. */
 // ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 // Load an image from its Earth Engine ID. var first_image = ee.Image('LANDSAT/LT05/C02/T1_L2/LT05_118038_20000606');

+// Center the Map on the image prior to adding layers to the Map.
+Map.centerObject(first_image, 10);
 ```

 ### Natural color composite